-If you do decide to purchase a scooter from a no-name manufacturer than you may have different builds in your scooter purchase.
+If you do decide to purchase a scooter from a no-name manufacturer then you may have different builds in your scooter purchase.
 Check with them diligently on how environmentally safe their product is before purchase!

-Often times in many of the insurance plans for these Electric scooters there is a lack of a maintenance plan for managing the vehicles unless if you get more experience premium models.
+Often times in many of the insurance plans for these Electric scooters there is a lack of a maintenance plan for managing the vehicles unless if you get more experience with premium models.

 It can be quite a challenge to make changes to the tires and other materials on the scooter unless if you have previous experience on this before.